abinit/abipy/docs/users/mananager_configuration.rst

    * tmpdata: Directory with temporary files

 ..
 DANGER::
    `__AbinitFlow__.pickle` is the pickle file used to save the status of the `Flow`.
 Don't touch it!

-The `job.sh` has been generated using the information provided via `manager.yml`.
+The `job.sh` has been generated using the information provided by `manager.yml`.
 In this case it's a simple shell script that executes the code but this is normal because we are using `qtype: shell`.
 The script will be more complicated when we start to submit jobs on a cluster with a resource manager.

 We usually interact with the Abipy flow via the `abirun.py` script.
 The script uses the syntax::

      `abirun.py FLOWDIR command [options]`

-where `FLOWDIR` is the directory containing the flow generated by our script and command defines the action to perform (use `--help` to get the list of possible commands).
+where `FLOWDIR` is the directory containing the flow and `command` defines the action to perform (use `--help` to get the list of possible commands).
+`abirun.py` reconstruct the python Flow from the pickle file `__AbinitFlow__.pickle` located in `FLOWDIR` and invokes the methods of the object depending on the options specified by the user on the command line.
+Let's start to play with our flow.

 Use::

-	abirun.py flow_si_ebands/ status
+	abirun.py flow_si_ebands status

 to have a summary with the status of the different tasks and::

-	abirun.py flow_si_ebands/ deps
+	abirun.py flow_si_ebands deps

 to print the interconnection among the tasks in text format.